-Destination AWS S3
+AWS S3 Legacy

 Updated by Patrick Madsen

-Destination AWS S3
+AWS S3 Legacy

 Guide

-The following steps describe how to create a role that will allow Dreamdata to push data to an s3 bucket in your AWS organization in a safe and secure manner.
+The following steps describe how to create a role that will allow Dreamdata to push data to an S3 bucket in your AWS organization in a safe and secure manner.

 This guide will cover the following 4 steps:

-1. create or select an S3 bucket as the destination of the data
+1. Create or select an S3 bucket as the destination of the data.

-2. create a new role dedicated to this purpose and give it an identifying name, eg. dreamdata-data-platform that Dreamdata will assume control of when copying data
+2. Create a new role dedicated to this purpose and give it an identifying name, eg. dreamdata-data-platform that Dreamdata will assume control of, when copying data.

-3. create a trust relationship policy for the dreamdata-data-platform role that allows dreamdata to stsAssume it and act on its behalf given a specified externalID
+3. Create a trust relationship policy for the dreamdata-data-platform role that allows Dreamdata to stsAssume it and act on its behalf given a specified externalID.

-4. create a policy for the dreamdata-data-platform role that will grant access to the bucket and permissions to create folders and write files.
+4. Create a policy for the dreamdata-data-platform role that will grant access to the bucket and permissions to create folders and write files.

 Permissions

-1. create buckets and edit bucket policies
+1. Create buckets and edit bucket policies.

-2. create roles in the customer's AWS organisation
+2. Create roles in the customer's AWS organisation.

-3. edit trust and permission policies on roles
+3. Edit trust and permission policies on roles.

-1. create an S3 bucket
+1. Create a new S3 bucket

-Create a bucket inside your AWS organization (or select an already existing bucket) and copy the name, not the ARN, of the bucket.
+Create a new bucket inside your AWS organization (or select an already existing bucket) and copy the name, not the ARN, of the bucket.
 Bucket names are global, so be sure to name it something unique when creating it or it might fail.
 Here is an official guide on how to do just that.

-2. create a new role
+2. Create a new role

 Dreamdata uses a single dedicated role to assume control of external systems using stsAssume.
 The ARN of this role is: